 Bixby Animal Clinic

 Bixby Animal Clinic is located in Long Beach.
-Since opening in 2005, this Los Angeles veterinarian hospital has gone from strength to strength.
-This vet has long prided itself on the quality of care it offers its patients and the compassion it displays towards pet owners.
-Bixby Animal Clinic can offer the most common vet services on the premises.
-They specialize in walk-ins and emergency care, with Bixby Animal Clinic ensuring that pet owners will always have somebody looking out for them should their furry friend get sick.
+Since opening in 2005, this Los Angeles veterinary hospital has gone from strength to strength.
+This vet has long prided itself on the quality of care it provides its patients and the compassion it shows pet owners.
+Bixby Animal Clinic can offer the most common veterinary services on-site.
+They specialize in walk-ins and emergency care, with Bixby Animal Clinic ensuring pet owners always have someone looking out for their furry friend should their pet get sick.

 Best Friends Animal Hospital

 Best Friends Animal Hospital is a slightly smaller animal hospital located in Houma, LA.
-The team of veterinarians and support staff here offer medicine, surgery, dental, and preventative care.
+The team of veterinarians and support staff here offers medicine, surgery, dental care, and preventive care.
 As Best Friends Animal Hospital has an in-house laboratory, diagnosis is often quick and very affordable.
 This ensures that animals can receive the treatment they need as quickly as possible.
-In addition to their veterinary services, Best Friends Animal Hospital also offers full boarding options for those heading out on vacation, which can be useful for pet owners who have slightly older animals that may benefit from being close to a top animal hospital in LA.
+In addition to their veterinary services, Best Friends Animal Hospital also offers full boarding for those heading out on vacation, which can be useful for pet owners with slightly older animals who may benefit from being close to a top animal hospital in LA.

 The Melrose Vet

 The Melrose Vet is located on Melrose Ave. in Los Angeles.
-While The Melrose Vet is one of the newer clinics in Los Angeles, they have some of the most experienced vets and support staff operating on-site.
-This means that The Melrose Vet can offer a wealth of vet services, including surgery, diagnosis, pet rehabilitation, dentistry, emergency care, and vaccinations.
+While The Melrose Vet is one of the newer clinics in Los Angeles, it has some of the most experienced vets and support staff on-site.
+This means that The Melrose Vet can offer a wide range of veterinary services, including surgery, diagnostics, pet rehabilitation, dentistry, emergency care, and vaccinations.
 In June 2024, The Melrose Vet launched a new emergency treatment service, ensuring that pet parents can receive emergency care for their animals up until 11 pm every day.

 LA Central Animal Hospital

-LA Central Animal Hospital is operated by a small, but dedicated, team of staff.
+LA Central Animal Hospital is operated by a small but dedicated team.
 The team at LA Central Animal Hospital can offer a variety of treatments to their animal patients.
 This includes surgery, diagnosis, and dental treatments.
-In addition to their standard vet treatments, LA Central Animal Hospital also offers animal grooming, dog training, and microchipping services.
+In addition to their standard veterinary services, LA Central Animal Hospital also offers animal grooming, dog training, and microchipping.

 Los Angeles Veterinary Center